marcusoftnet/marcusoftnet.github.io/_posts/2021-06-19-when-i-learned-a-safety-lesson---and-did-a-little-bit-better.md

  - Life of a consultant
 ---

 I like to automate repetitive and boring things I do in my daily work.
-This lead to that me write bash scripts from time to time, but the problem is that I'm a newbie scripter.
+This lead to that me write bash scripts from time to time, but the problem is that I'm a newbie script:er.
 I'm learning as I go.

 And the other day I did a cardinal sin in scripting.
 Not only that - I decided to show the world.
 Now that is a point to feel ashamed or to learn.
 I did both.

 In this post, I will tell you about how I made my `curl`-script a little better and a lot safer, but using an old way that's been in `curl` for ages.

 ## The background